miayam/miayam/src/pages/now.md

 I am tired of working on the fundamentals but there are many potholes to be plugged.

 I am binge-reading One Piece on [Manga Plus](https://mangaplus.shueisha.co.jp/).
-I am on The Sabaoudy Arc right now.
+I am on The Sabaody Arc right now.
 It's a good read.
 I should have read it in senior high, but I didn't find it interesting.

-I am bound to leave the dorm next month.
 I am looking for accomodation in Jabodetabek.

 I am let go due to restructurization but well-compensated.
 Many impacted.
 The package that Stockbit offers is not bad at all.